The St Michael’s Groove

 Key Stage 1

 The broad and balanced curriculum continues in Key Stage 1, with Foundation subjects being as important as the Core subjects.
 The teaching of Phonics remains a high priority, along with reading and writing.
 Mathematical knowledge is practised and mastered through the Mathematics Mastery programme.
-Sequential and progressive plans enable a ‘linked’ curriculum for the Foundation subjects.
-This approach uses one theme to develop knowledge and skills across a range of Foundation subjects.
+Sequential and progressive plans enable a subject-driven approach for the Foundation subjects where all subjects are valued equally.

 Key Stage 2

 The same philosophy continues into KS2.
-Our knowledge and skills-based curriculum is developed further through the use of subject knowledge ties, with pupils thinking creatively and critically.
+Our knowledge and skills-based curriculum is developed further with pupils thinking creatively and critically, and building upon the knowledge and skills learnt in KS1.

 Our Curriculum Intent underpins of all we do at St Michael’s CE Primary School.

 Long term plans include yearly overviews; these are created with year group teachers and Subject Champions in order to ensure consistent progression across the school.
 Collaboration and professional dialogue between Subject Champions ensures we deliver a curriculum that builds on prior learning, deepens knowledge and enhances skills that foster learning and achievement.
 The intent, implementation and impact is frequently reviewed, evaluated and enhanced.
 Half termly curriculum maps for each year group ensure clarity of coverage and a strong emphasis on progression of knowledge and skills; this informs the medium-term planning.
-We will maintain our strong teaching of the Core subjects, making links to the cross-curricular learning in the teaching of Foundation subjects.
-In designing our own curriculum, we strive to ensure that all children are active, engaged, enthused and challenged in their learning and the implementation of the curriculum.
+We will maintain our strong teaching of the Core subjects, whilst making links to the learning when teaching the Foundation subjects In designing our own curriculum, we strive to ensure that all children are active, engaged, enthused and challenged in their learning and the implementation of the curriculum.

 The desired impact of our curriculum at St Michael’s is that the needs of all our pupils are met.
 By ensuring that our learners are engaged in the learning, by making the curriculum suit their needs, through differentiating where appropriate, we aim to create a learning environment that grows learners’ confidence and where children become leaders in their own learning.
 Achievement and attainment are important, but it is the progress each young individual makes in their journey at St Michael’s that is of greatest importance.
 If we can provide opportunities for our pupils to enjoy and flourish, aspire to be the best they can and have the courage and strength to aim for all they want to achieve, then we have achieved what we have set out to do as staff and governors at St Michael’s.